Portraits

 I learned many good things at McGill, particularly the value of rigorous reasoning and scholarly work.
 I was fortunate to have Dr. Raymond H. Prince, one of the fathers of transcultural psychiatry, as my Masters' research supervisor.
 He was an extraordinary mentor and role model.

-My advanced research training at the NIMH Research Center on the Psychobiology of Ethnicity, located at Harbor-UCLA Medical Center was exciting.
+My advanced research training at the NIMH Research Center on the Psychobiology of Ethnicity, located at Harbor-UCLA Medical Center in Los Angeles was exciting.
 Dr. Keh-Ming Lin introduced me to the energetic American scientific community and encouraged me to pursue an academic career.

 My first academic appointment in the U.S.A. was at the Claremont Colleges; an impressive consortium of five highly selective liberal arts colleges and two graduate institutions in California.